True Detective viewers make same complaint about new series Night Country

 Reviews of the new season have been positive, with many praising the central performances – and going so far as to hail it as good as the hugely acclaimed first season, which aired in 2014 and starred Matthew McConaughey and Woody Harrelson.

-However, there’s one complaint being levied against the show, and it’s to do with its opening titles – more specifically, the song of choice.
+However, there’s one complaint being levied against the show, and it’s to do with its opening titles – more specifically, the choice of song that plays over the credits.

-To date, each season of True Detective – including the derided second outing – has been praised for its credits song.
-Season one was the handsome Family’s “Far from Any Road”, while Leonard Cohen track “Nevermind” opening season two’s episodes.
+To date, each season of True Detective – including the derided second outing – has been praised for its title track.
+Season one was The Handsome Family’s “Far from Any Road”, while Leonard Cohen song “Nevermind”, taken from his 2014 record Popular Problems, was selected as the opening for season two.

-While it’s not the quality of the track that is leaving people underwhelmed, there is a question mark surrounding how it made the cut considering the fact it’s used in so many others films and TV shows.
+Those tuning in to watch True Detective: Night Country swiftly realised that, this time around, the song is Billie Eilish’s “Bury a Friend” – and while it’s not the quality of the track that’s leaving people underwhelmed, there is a question mark surrounding how it made the cut considering it’s used in so many other films and TV shows.

-The song, from Eilish’s 2019 debut record When We All Fall Asleep, Where Do We Go?, was most recently featured in the trailer for Madame Web, the Sony Spider-Man spin-off starring Sydney Sweeney, among other things, featured in the trailer for Carnival Row and Night Swim.
+The song, taken frm Eilish’s 2019 debut record When We All Fall Asleep, Where Do We Go?, was most recently featured in the trailer for Madame Web, Sony’s Spider-Man spin-off starring Sydney Sweeney, which is due out next month.
+Among other things, the song also featured in the trailer for Carnival Row and Night Swim.

-TV viewers could also hear the song in shows The Society, Dickinson and Big Mouth, as well as the films Kimi, directed by Steven Soderbergh, and Sing 2.
+TV viewers can also hear the song in titles including The Society, Dickinson and Big Mouth, as well as the films Kimi, directed by Steven Soderbergh, and Sing 2.

 One viewer wrote: “My only ‘real’ gripe is that they chose that Billie Eilish song for the theme.
 I like Eilish!
 It’s a good song!
 But it’s SO overdone for every single trailer/score.
 NEW SONGS, PEOPLE.
 PLEASE.”